trilioData/tvk-plugins/docs/log-collector/README.md

 ## Output
 This command will create `triliovault-<date-time>.zip` zip file containing cluster debugging information.

-The support bundle includes a `version.txt` file at the top level of the archive with the log-collector release version used for that run (same value as `kubectl tvk-log-collector --version`, for example `v1.3.7`).
+The support bundle includes a `version.txt` file at the top level of the archive with the log-collector release version used for that run (same semver as shown by `kubectl tvk-log-collector --version`, for example `v1.3.7` in `version.txt`).
 Use it when sharing bundles with support so the collector build is identified without re-running the binary.

 ## Resources Considered for Log Collection:
 ```